Robotics and Embodied Intelligence

 Much of that is to do with the challenges of the physical environment.
 Traditionally, programming robots has involved creating detailed mathematical models of the robot and its environment, which are then used to deterministically control its actions.
 The approach is effective for well-defined tasks in predictable environments, such as assembling vehicles in an automotive factory.
 But this hand-engineered approach struggles with open-ended problems and the complexity encountered in environments that were not designed with robots in mind.

-This gives the potential for a new generation of mobile robots to have the physical, and even social, intelligence to work seamlessly alongside us.
-Some of the most promising uses cases are in areas such as logistics, manufacturing, agriculture, food preparation and care work.
-Thanks to investor exuberance following recent AI advances, funding for these possible futures has been growing significantly.3
+This gives the potential for a new generation of mobile robots to have the physical and even social intelligence to work seamlessly alongside us.
+Some of the most promising use-cases are in areas such as logistics, manufacturing, agriculture, food preparation and care work.
+Thanks to investor exuberance following recent AI advances, funding for these possible futures has been growing significantly.4 Embedding AI in physical bodies could also help models learn richer representations of the world, boosting their capabilities across domains.

 That said, robots still struggle with tasks that humans find effortless, such as folding clothes or navigating crowded spaces.
-Solving these challenges with AI will require vast amounts of real-world robotics data that is both difficult and costly to obtain.
+Solving these challenges with AI will require vast amounts of real-world robotics data that is both difficult and costly to obtain, though advances in robot training simulators could help plug this gap.
 In the face of shrinking workforces and ageing populations around the world, proponents say the investment will be worth it.
-However, it is also important to anticipate the potential disruption to employment that could ensue if a significant number of robots start entering the workforce.4
+However, it is also important to anticipate the potential disruption to employment that could ensue if a significant number of robots start entering the workforce.5 The pace of change will require more agile approaches to governance that engages a wider range of stakeholders to adaptively respond to emerging ethical and social concerns.6

 Emerging Topic: